 Antitrust Writing Awards 2019

-Several CRA consultants and academic affiliates are nominated for Antitrust Writing Awards.
+Several CRA consultants and academic affiliates were nominated for Antitrust Writing Awards.
 The awards aim to promote antitrust scholarship and competition advocacy by recognizing and awarding the best articles published in antitrust law and the law and economics fields over the last 12 months.
-The winners will be announced during a gala dinner sponsored by Concurrences Journal and George Washington University Law School Competition Law Center on March 26, 2019 in Washington, DC.
+The winners were announced during a gala dinner sponsored by Concurrences Journal and George Washington University Law School Competition Law Center on March 26, 2019 in Washington, DC.
 For more information on the awards, click here.

 Nominee - Best Business Article